Parent Education:

 2025-2026

-As the school year unfolds, the Parent Education Committee continues to build a strong foundation of community learning and collaboration around the topics that matter most to families.
-In recent meetings, parents and staff shared priorities and ideas on how we can better support our children’s development—both at school and at home—through practical, Montessori-aligned approaches.
-Healthy eating, managing screen-time and creating friendships will be focus topics in the months to come.
+Each school year, Greene Towne’s Parent Education Committee builds a strong foundation of community learning and collaboration around the topics that matter most to families, including how best to support our children’s development—both at school and at home—through practical, Montessori-aligned approaches.
+Healthy eating, managing screen-time and creating friendships are some of focus topics for this years parent education.

 Building Community Through Conversation